BrianCodeItUp/lit-social-media/readme.md

 - typegoose
   - Define Mongoose models using TypeScript classes and can also be used as graphql objectType
 - typedi
-  - For implement dependency injection to inject services and repositories.
+  - Use dependency injection to inject services and repositories.

 ## Feature
 - Create User